-(b) The law enforcement officer serving an extreme risk protection order issued pursuant to § 39-17-1367, including a temporary ex parte extreme risk protection order, shall request that the respondent immediately surrender all firearms and ammunition owned by the respondent or in the respondent's custody, control, or possession and any handgun carry permit issued under § 39-17-1351 or § 39-17-1366, held by the respondent.
+(b) The law enforcement officer serving a risk protection order issued pursuant to § 39-17-1367, shall request that the respondent immediately surrender all firearms and ammunition owned by the respondent or in the respondent's custody, control, or possession and any handgun carry permit issued under § 39-17-1351 or § 39-17-1366, held by the respondent.
 The law enforcement officer shall take possession of all firearms and ammunition owned by the respondent or in the respondent's custody, control, or possession and any handgun carry permit issued under § 39-17-1351 or § 39-17-1366, held by the respondent, which are surrendered.
-Alternatively, if personal service by a law enforcement officer is not possible or is not required because the respondent was present at the extreme risk protection order hearing, then the respondent must surrender all firearms and ammunition owned by the respondent or in the respondent's custody, control, or possession and any handgun carry permit issued under § 39-17-1351 or § 39-17-1366, held by the respondent, in a safe manner to the control of the local law enforcement agency immediately after being served with the order by service or immediately after the hearing at which the respondent was present.
+Alternatively, if personal service by a law enforcement officer is not possible or is not required because the respondent was present at the risk protection order hearing, then the respondent must surrender any firearms and ammunition owned by the respondent or in the respondent or in the respondent's custody, control, or possession and any handgun carry permit issued under § 39-17-1351 or § 39-17-1366, held by the respondent, which are surrendered.
+Alternatively, if personal service by a law enforcement officer is not possible or is not required because the respondent was present at the risk protection order hearing, then the respondent must surrender any firearms and ammunition owned by the respondent or in the respondent's custody, control, or possession and any handgun carry permit issued under § 39-17-1351 or § 39-17-1351 or § 39-17-1366, held by the respondent, in a safe manner to the control of the local law enforcement agency immediately after being served with the order by service or immediately after the hearing at which the respondent was present.
 A law enforcement officer may seek a search warrant from a court of competent jurisdiction to conduct a search for firearms or ammunition owned or held by the respondent if the officer has probable cause to believe that there are firearms or ammunition in the respondent's custody, control, or possession that have not been surrendered.

-(c) At the time of surrender, a law enforcement officer taking possession of all firearm or ammunition owned by the respondent or in the respondent's custody, control, or possession, or any handgun carry permit issued under § 39-17-1351 or § 39-17-1366, held by the respondent shall issue a receipt identifying all firearms and the quantity and type of ammunition that have been surrendered, and any permit surrendered, and shall provide a copy of the receipt to the respondent.
+(c) At the time of surrender, a law enforcement officer taking possession of any firearm or ammunition owned by the respondent or in the respondent's custody, control, or possession, or any handgun carry permit issued under § 39-17-1351 or § 39-17-1366, held by the respondent shall issue a receipt identifying all firearms and the quantity and type of ammunition that have been surrendered, and any permit surrendered, and shall provide a copy of the receipt to the respondent.
 Within seventy-two (72) hours after service of the order, the law enforcement officer serving the order shall file the original receipt with the court and shall ensure that the officer's law enforcement agency retains a copy of the receipt.

 (d) Upon the sworn statement or testimony of any person alleging that the respondent has failed to comply with the surrender of firearms or ammunition as required by an order issued pursuant to § 39-17-1367, the court shall determine whether probable cause exists to believe that the respondent has failed to surrender all firearms or ammunition owned by the respondent or in the respondent's custody, control, or possession.
-If the court finds that probable cause exists, then the court must issue a warrant describing the firearms or ammunition owned or possessed by the respondent are reasonably believed to be found and the seizure of all firearms or ammunition owned or possessed by the respondent are reasonably believed to be found and the seizure of all firearms or ammunition owned or possessed by the respondent to the search.
+If the court finds that probable cause exists, then the court must issue a warrant describing the firearms or ammunition owned or possessed by the respondent are reasonably believed to be found and the seizure of any firearms or ammunition owned or possessed by the respondent discovered pursuant to the search.